In order to reduce the risk of transmission of COVID-19, all visitors aged 18 and over must present a health pass as of

 Blue signs have been placed around the museum to guide visitors and avoid overcrowding, while some rooms have been temporarily closed.
 The Salle des États (where the Mona Lisa is displayed) will be entered and exited through separate doors.

 Room openings during the health crisis

 Due to the health crisis, some rooms in the museum may be closed.
 Thank you for your understanding.

-Closed: Egyptian antiquities (chronological display); Flemish and Dutch paintings; decorative arts of the 17th and 18h centuries; Greek terracotta, bronze, and ceramic works; part of the French painting collection; Roman antiquities
+Closed: Decorative arts of the 17th and 18h centuries; Greek terracotta, bronze, and ceramic works; Roman antiquities